 - Warm loft insulation and cold loft insulation explained - and which one to choose

-If your home is un-insulated you could be losing a vast amount of the heat you pay for through your roof.
-In this guide we'll help you work out which type of insulation to go for, how much it will cost and how much you could save by insulating your roof.
+Without insulation your energy bills could be going through the roof.
+In this guide, we'll help you work out what type of insulation to go for, how much it will cost, if you can get it for free, and how much you could save by insulating your roof.

-The type of insulation you should go for will depend on the type of roof you have
+The type of insulation you should choose will depend on the type of roof you have.

 If you have a pitched roof, there are two options: warm or cold loft insulation.

 For flat roofs, there are three options available: warm deck, cold deck or inverted roof.

 Cold loft insulation for pitched roofs